Submission to 2018 So It Goes Journal opens February 1.

 So It Goes is designed to bring together work from veterans and civilians, established authors and virtual unknowns, high school students and nonagenarians.
 It’s a journal that has been, in a way, unstuck in time.

-The submission period for our sixth annual So It Goes Literary Journal opens March 1, 2017 and ends on June 1, 2017 at 11:59 pm EDT.
-This year’s theme is A Little More Common Decency.
+The submission period for our seventh annual So It Goes Literary Journal opens February 1, 2018 and ends on May 1, 2018 at 11:59 pm EDT.
+This year’s theme is Lonesome No More!

-If you have any questions, contact us through email.
+If you have any questions, contact us at [email protected].